 There are a number of good reasons that you may be choosing artificial insemination to get pregnant.
 Maybe you’re a single mom using sperm donor.
 Or you have found a reliable co-parent and the two of you are ready to get the ball rolling.
 Problems conceiving naturally represent another reason some women choose to use insemination.
 Whatever reason you have chosen to go this route for conception, an at home artificial insemination kit is a valid option.
-Because you’re going it alone, or with your partner on hand, at home, you probably have a lot of questions about getting and using an at home insemination kit.
+Because you’re going it alone, or with your partner on hand, at home, you probably have a lot of questions about getting and using home insemination kits.
 Before you get started and make that first attempt, get your questions answered.

 What is Artificial Insemination?